sliuu/beautiful-jekyll/_posts/2018-05-06-design-manifesto.md

 As a tool that is meant to make art more accessible to a wide audience, we definitely didn’t want to accidentally exclude large groups from using it.

-To address the needs of users on the autistic spectrum, we decided to break down subsections by only showing small paragraphs at a time and providing a "read more" button so that it wouldn’t overwhelm the user.
+For example, to address the needs of users on the autistic spectrum, we decided to break down subsections by only showing small paragraphs at a time and providing a "read more" button so that large chunks of text wouldn’t overwhelm the user.

 <figure>
 <img src="../img/takenaga-analysis.jpg" style="max-width: 350px;" />
 <figcaption> Analysis section of artwork is broken down into small paragraphs at a time </figcaption>
 </figure>

-We also added more descriptive texts to buttons (which were confusing to even those users not on the autistic spectrum), and kept simple and consistent layouts, which also made our app more accessible to users with low vision.

 To address the needs of users with physical or motor disabilities, we had to increase the size of our buttons.
 To address the needs of users with low vision, we had to also increase the font size of our initial digital mock-up by quite a bit.